Governance

 Amanda Line

-Since moving to the UAE, Amanda has provided consultancy services for educational businesses in addition to establishing the Middle East office of the ICAEW (Institute of Chartered Accountant in England and Wales) with a remit to promote high quality financial education and training across the region.
+Since moving to the UAE, Amanda has provided consultancy services for educational businesses, established the Middle East office of the ICAEW (Institute of Chartered Accountant in England and Wales) as well as being an early mover in vertical farming by starting a business to provide sustainable, nutritious local produce.
+Until her retirement from the firm in June 2023, Amanda was a partner at PwC where she headed up the regional education and skills business.

-Amanda trained and qualified as a chartered accountant in London and has been a member of the ICAEW since 1989.
+Amanda qualified as a chartered accountant in London and has been a member of the ICAEW since 1989.
+She currently holds several board and advisory positions across the education and food sectors.

 Girish Jethwani